-The SALSA MLPA Probemix P105-E1 Glioma contains 60 MLPA probes with amplification products between 120 and 500 nucleotides (nt).
-This includes in total 43 probes for the PDGFRA, EGFR, CDKN2A, PTEN, CDK4, MIR26A2, MDM2, NFKBIA and TP53 genes, and single flanking probes for 7q and 10p arms.
-Furthermore, this probemix contains two probes specific for the TERT C228T and C250T mutations, which will only generate a signal when the mutation is present.
-In addition, 13 reference probes are included that detect relatively copy number stable regions in various cancer types including gliomas.
+The SALSA MLPA Probemix P105-D3 Glioma-2 contains 56 MLPA probes with amplification products between 126 and 500 nucleotides (nt).
+This includes in total 43 probes for the PDGFRA, EGFR, CDKN2A, PTEN, CDK4, MIR26A2, MDM2, NFKBIA and TP53 genes.
+In addition, 13 reference probes are included that detect target relatively copy number stable regions in various cancer types including gliomas.
 Complete probe sequences and the identity of the genes detected by the reference probes are available in Table 3 and online (www.mrcholland.com).